damnlie/hypernode.github.io/_posts/2014-02-12-using-mysql-on-hypernode.md

 password = JlogA1Sws6XMHmAj7QlP9vpfjLprtpE5
 ```

+## What you should know

+* There is no predefined database, so you should create your own.
+* The `app` user is the local superuser.
+This means you can (among other things):
+    * can create your own databases;
+    * create users;
+    * define views and triggers.

+## How to connect to MySQL

-## Using the command line shell on the production node
+### Using the command line shell on the production node

 Because we've provided a `~/.my.cnf`, you're all set to go.
 Just type `mysql` and you're in.